Possible Bearish Inside Day Candle Pattern Detected for Nucor Corp (NYSE:NUE) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nucor Corp (NYSE:NUE)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nucor Corp (NYSE:NUE) based on the price action in the company's shares.
-Today's price range of $38.01 and $38.30 is within yesterday's high and low of the day.
+Yesterday's price range of $38.01 and $38.30 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nucor Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Nucor Corporation manufactures steel products.
 The Company's products include carbon and alloy steel, steel joints, steel deck, cold finished steel, steel grinding balls, steel bearing products, and metal building systems.
 Nucor also brokers ferrous and nonferrous metals, pig iron, HBI, and DRI, supplies ferro-alloys, processes ferrous, and nonferrous scrap.